 Please note: As you will be working with hot water it is important that children are supervised at all times.

 Ingredients needed to grow your own copper sulphate crystals:

 - Fishing line

 Stage 1 – Producing a saturated solution.

-- Using gloves add copper sulfate to a jar containing water and stir until dissolved.
+- Using gloves add copper sulphate to a jar containing water and stir until dissolved.

-- Keep adding more copper sulfate and mixing until no more will dissolve.
+- Keep adding more copper sulphate and mixing until no more will dissolve.

 - There should be some undissolved copper sulfate settled at the bottom of the jar.

 - Allow the jar to sit for an hour so that all undissolved solid settles to the bottom of the jar.

 - Carefully transfer only the liquid to a second clean jar and seal it for the next processes.